piranna/piranna.github.io/pages/hire-me.md

 #### Do you currently have a job?
 What do you like and dislike about it?

-Currently I'm working as *Tech Lead Backend* for [BotXO](https://www.botxo.ai/) as my main job, and at the same time I'm working as freelancer on remote for [Veedeo.me](http://veedeo.me) at my spare time.
+Currently I'm working as *Tech Lead Backend* and *DevOps* for [BotXO](https://www.botxo.ai/) as my main job, and I'm activelly looking for a project to work on remote as freelancer in my spare time (maybe yours! :-D ).

 ##### 👍 Likes